 - Consider mergers and acquisitions as part of the strategic planning process’s environmental scanning.
 This doesn’t mean that they have to merge or acquire.
 However, they will have taken the idea of the merger into consideration.

-- Understand that the external environment is changing in a very rapid pace.
+- Understand that the external environment is changing at a very rapid pace.
 Taking an approach that only focuses on incremental change will no longer work.

 - Most institutional leaders do not have experience in leading mergers, nor are there a plethora of consultants who can assist in a merger.

-- Mergers should be undertaken for improving student education, programs and experiences.
+- Mergers should be undertaken to improve student education, programs, and experiences.
 The primary drivers should not be financial.